Work and Entry (10)

 5. “Capture alive” refers to the violent and despicable behavior of man.
 Man is brutal and not the slightest bit forgiving toward God, and makes absurd demands of Him.

-6. “A well thought out plan in its mind” is said mockingly, and this refers to how people don’t know themselves and are ignorant of their real stature.
+6. “A well thought out plan in its mind” is said mockingly, and this refers to how people do not know themselves and are ignorant of their real stature.
 This is a derogatory statement.

 7. “Venerable” is said mockingly.